kpumwong/kpumwong-ness.github.io/_posts/2015-01-30-data-cleaning.md

 ![png](/images/Clean-wrangle/before.png)

+## What needs to be done?
-As seen above there are 2 empty lines between each dataset and 6 rows with info about the next dataset.

-Further, the information from the 5 out of the 6 rows between the datasets needed to be kept as columns in the final dataset.
-(The first line is not interesting so that could be skipped)
+As seen above there are 2 empty lines between each dataset and 6 rows (headlines) with info about the next dataset.
+The information from 5 out of these 6 rows needed to be extrated and kept as columns in the final dataset.
+(The first headline is not interesting, so that could be skipped)

-Lastly, the sales for each product is recorded in 6 columns due to 6 KPIs, sales value, sales units, transactions, buying customer, promo sales and average price per sales unit.
-So the number of columns are 6 x [n of products] plus an aggregate of all the products ("All products", first 6 columns).
+The sales for each product is recorded in 6 corresponding to 6 KPIs; Sales value, Sales units, Transactions, Buying customer, Promo sales and Average price per sales unit.
+So the number of columns are 6 x [n of products] plus an aggregate of all the products ("All products", first 6 columns after the Time column).
-This wide format we want to change to a long format so we only have 13 columns in the end.
-One column for date info (Time), one for product names, the 6 KPIs and the 5 columns extracted from the headlines.
-Notice there are two header rows (multiindex) below the headlines, where the first contains the product info and the second contains the KPI info.
+We want to change this "wide" format into a long format so we only have 13 columns in the end.
+One column for date info (Time), one for product info, the 6 KPIs and the 5 columns extracted from the headlines.
+Notice there are two header rows after the headlines (multiindex), where the first contains the product info and the second contains the KPI info.

+## The approach

 The approach I took to go from this csv containing multiple datasets to one big dataset in long format, was the following: